Newport Car Wreck Lawyers

 Tennessee’s roads are among the most dangerous in the country.
 Each year, auto collisions lead to an average of more than 1,000 deaths in our state and cause even more injuries.
-With more drivers on the road than ever before, suffering an injury in a motor vehicle accident is an extremely common occurrence.
+With more drivers on the road than ever before, suffering an injury in a motor vehicle crash (sometimes referred to as a motor vehicle accident or car accident) is an extremely common occurrence.
 Unfortunately, recovering from such injuries can be incredibly expensive.
 There will be hospital bills, doctors’ fees, insurance premiums and other related costs.
 Further, if you are unable to return to work, you will suffer additional financial setbacks in the form of lost wages.
 This rings especially true if your future earning potential is also jeopardized.

-What Are Different Types of Motor Vehicle Accidents?
+What Are the Different Types of Car Accidents?

 Our personal injury law firm, based in Cocke County and serving greater eastern Tennessee, offers assistance in a full range of vehicle injury matters, including: